 In the context of the anti candida diet, consuming processed foods is one of the main reasons for the candida overgrowth to begin with; Our body does a very poor job digesting these foods, so they tend to feed candida much more than they feed the good bacteria or our body.
 If you are wondering about the foods to include as a part of the stage 1 candida diet, remember that processed foods are the foods to avoid in a diet to cure candida overgrowth issues.

-Why Processed Foods are the top candida foods to avoid ?
+Why Processed Foods are the top candida foods to avoid?

 There are a few reasons.
 One is the high number of ingredients.
 Take your favorite processed food.
 Look at the list of the ingredients…This is quite simple, our body can’t effectively digest so many ingredients in one meal.
 Furthermore, processed foods usually contain toxic “lab created” chemicals.
 These chemicals are there for a reason…They are:

-- Much cheaper than real foods
+- Much cheaper than real foods.

-- Extend the fake foods shelf life
+- Extend the fake foods shelf life.

-- Make the color and consistency appear more appealing to us
+- Make the color and consistency appear more appealing to us.

-- Manipulate our brain so we will eat more of these foods
+- Manipulate our brain so we will eat more of these foods.

-- Make the fake foods taste better by masking bad flavors from other ingredients
+- Make the fake foods taste better by masking bad flavors from other ingredients.